 Woven Strata

-Technique, materials, color, and people's intentions.
+Technique, materials, color, and human intention.

-Layer upon layer, these strata move between tradition and innovation,
+Layer upon layer, these strata move between tradition and innovation, leading to the expressions of today.

 The thread that began in Kyoto

-overlaps inherited traditional techniques with new sensibilities,
+interweaves inherited techniques with new sensibilities, weaving its 184th layer.

 MATERIAL